Gustavo-Brun/Next_Template/README.md

   `<Icon_NAME />`.
   Visit https://react-icons.github.io/react-icons/ to get access to the available icons.

+### File Conventions

+- **Error Handling** — error files that defines an error UI boundary for a route segment, allowing you to gracefully handle unexpected runtime errors.
+There are two types of error files available in the repository:
+  `error.tsx` > Single page error handling file.
+  `global-error.tsx` > Layout level error handling file.
+  Check out https://nextjs.org/docs/app/api-reference/file-conventions/error for more details.

 ### Settings Customization

 - **Visual Studio Code recommended extensions** — You can see the recommended extensions by going to .vscode/extensions.json.